The elegant southpaw

 August 28, 2016 by achyuth

 Durban cricket pitch is known for its pace and bounce.
 For the past several years it had deteriorated a lot and now it assists batsmen so much unlike previously.
-I remember during the 2003 Cricket World Cup, India took on England in a day and night encounter at Durban and many cricket enthusiasts …
+I remember during the 2003 Cricket World Cup, India took on England in a day and night encounter at Durban and many cricket …

 The Complete Batsman